GHILLIExSTEW/DBSBM/README.md

 - `/setid` - Set up a user as a capper
 - `/remove_user` - Remove a user from the server
 - `/load_logos` - Load team and league logos (Admin only)
+- `/odds` - Get current odds for upcoming games from your database
+- `/sports` - List all available sports and leagues for odds

 ## Setup